lucaslingle/pytorch_ppo_atari/README.md

 [TRPO](https://arxiv.org/abs/1502.05477) is an example of an information-geometric trust region method, which aims to improve the policy by taking steps of a constant maximum size on the manifold of possible policies.
-The step-size utilized in TRPO is the state-averaged KL divergence under the current policy; taking steps under TRPO amounts to solving a constrained optimization problem to ensure the step size is at most a certain amount.
+The stepsize utilized in TRPO is the state-averaged KL divergence under the current policy; taking steps under TRPO amounts to solving a constrained optimization problem to ensure the step size is at most a certain amount.
 This is done using conjugate gradient descent to compute the (approximate) natural gradient, followed by a line search to ensure the step taken in parameter space leads to a policy whose state-averaged KL divergence to the previous policy